mnadejde/RelationalRealizationalSMT/README.md

 - Interface to JVM to call a function processing phrase-structure trees using Stanford Dependency Parser (edu.stanford.nlp.trees.EnglishGrammaticalStructure)
 - Selects target phrase-structure subtrees and returns the typed dependency tuples
 - Scores tuples of (verb, dependency relation, argument) using a language model P(arg| verb,rel)

+Relations.java:

+Function ProcessSentence() is called from the Moses feature.
+Gets as input a serialized phrase-structure tree and returns dependency relations extracted from this tree.